Who can be a Puppy Raiser?

 Support our puppies in other ways.

-If Puppy Raising isn’t for you, becoming a Puppy Sponsor is a great way to support our valuable services.
+If Puppy Raising isn’t for you, becoming a Puppy Pal is a great way to support our valuable services.

-Puppy Sponsors make a monthly donation to Guide Dogs to help us transform adorable puppies into highly trained Guide Dogs, Autism Assistance Dogs or Therapy Dogs.
+Puppy Pals make a monthly donation to Guide Dogs to help us transform adorable puppies into highly trained Guide Dogs, Assistance Dogs or Facility Dogs.